 - GMC guidance in relation to record keeping, along with the importance of documenting key aspects of the consent process and documentation associated with use of chaperones.

 - How to ensure medical records comply with data protection legislation and requirements.

 - The common pitfalls associated new technology/ways of working and the impact on records will also be explored.

 This course is led by MDDUS risk advisers, Kay Grant and Alan Frame.

-Application has been made to the Royal College of Physicians for CPD accreditation.
+This course has been accredited by the Royal College of physicians for 5 CPD credits.

 To take part in this workshop:

 • You must be able to access and join a Zoom meeting from whatever device you choose to use.

 • Participants require a PC or laptop which has either a webcam and microphone integrated (or attached).
 Alternatively delegates can use a tablet/phone (although some functionality may be unavailable and you may not be able to see all delegates).